Places to celebrate Women’s History Month

 – Visiting info: Tuesday to Saturday: self-guided tours from 10 a.m. to 4 p.m.

 It was almost unheard of, in the early 1800s, for a woman to buy or own property of her own.
 But Mary Pickersgill, a flagmaker and seamstress, bought a Baltimore home in 1820 with her earnings.
-Best known for creating the first version of the American flag—with 15 stripes and 15 stars, representing the 15 states of the union—Pickersgill was incredibly successful, and her creativity and entrepreneurial nature would give the country its most recognizable symbol.
+Best known for creating the version of the American flag that inspired the national anthem during the War of 1812—with 15 stripes and 15 stars, representing the 15 states of the union—Pickersgill was incredibly successful, and her creativity and entrepreneurial nature would contribute to one of the country’s most recognizable symbols.

 Her home has since been turned into a museum, and visitors can embark on self-guided tours of the well-preserved rooms and artifacts.
 Among the many things and people you’ll learn about at the museum is Grace Wisher, the often-overlooked Black indentured servant who helped Pickersgill with the creation of the Star-Spangled Banner.